 Mercy Hospital – Support Groups & Events

-November 28: Grief Support Group meets the fourth Wednesday of each month, 2-3 pm, Mercy Joplin Cancer center Conference Room, 100 Mercy Way.
-Free and open to the public.
-Registration requested; materials provided.
+January 23: Cancer Survivor Support Group for women, meets the fourth Wednesday, 10-11 am, Mercy Joplin Cancer Center Conference Room, 100 Mercy Way.
 For more information, call Allison O’Dell at 417.556.2706.

 National Alliance on Mental Illness – For information on NAMI, call 417.781.6264 or visit www.namijoplin.org.
 Meetings held at the NAMI building, 219 W. 2nd St. in Joplin.